rgerganov/ggtag/README.md

 make
 ```

-## Web interface

-[Emscripten](https://emscripten.org/) is used for building the web interface:
+## Building the web interface

+The host library is compiled to WASM using [Emscripten](https://emscripten.org/):
 ```
 source <path_to_emsdk_env.sh>
 CXX=emcc make
 ```
+You can start a local server with `make server` and access the web interface at [http://localhost:8000](http://localhost:8000).

-Live version of the web interface is available at [https://ggtag.io](https://ggtag.io)
+There is a hosted version available at [https://ggtag.io](https://ggtag.io)

 ## Flashing the firmware

-Press and hold the BOOTSEL button while putting the battery.
-Copy `build/ggtag.uf2` to the `RPI-RP2` drive.
+Put ggtag into USB mode, press and hold the button and plug the USB cable.
+Copy `build/ggtag-3in52-rse.uf2` to the `RPI-RP2` drive.
 The tag will reboot and run the new firmware.